How to Pop Up on a Surfboard like Advanced Surfers

-The “standard pop up” is the most popular take off technique amongst experienced surfers because some conditions such as fast peeling waves require surfers to get onto their feet as fast as they possibly can.
-This technique is the fastest way to get to your feet, but it can be challenging for some surfers as it requires a good amount of core strength and mobility.
+The “standard pop-up” is the most popular technique amongst experienced surfers because some conditions, such as fast peeling waves, require surfers to get onto their feet as fast as possible.
+This pop-up technique is the fastest way to get to your feet, but it can be challenging for some surfers as it requires a good amount of core strength and mobility.

 Access the full Take Off Techniques Online Course.